Izenda7Series/docs/dev/howto_dep1.rst

   * Your token validation function for your application will be an inverse of your token generation function.
 The goal is to decrypt the token, interpret the data, and return a valid User Info Object to Izenda.

 *********************************************
-Creating a simple Authorization Application
+Creating a Simple Authorization Application
 *********************************************

 **GOAL: Create an authorization application that uses an impersonated security model.
 In an impersonated security model, authentication is ignored to demonstrate the authorization process.**